 When planning Major coursework, students must be mindful of pre-requisites.
 Some courses for the Biological Data Sciences Concentration have additional pre-requisites that are not part of the CaSB Major or Pre-Major curriculum.
+The flowcharts below are meant to help students plan out Concentration coursework by depicting the requisites for each requirement.
+These flowcharts were last updated December 2019.
 Always check the Registrar’s Course Descriptions for updated requisites.
 Additionally, students must be mindful of when classes are offered (i.e., which quarters).
 Students should check the Schedule of Classes for updated course offerings.

 It is recommended that students meet with their Departmental Counselor regularly to plan out Major coursework.